 The market for e-wallets is expected to grow even faster, from $22 billion in 2019, to $114 billion, a more than fivefold jump, by 2025.

-Indian fintech firms are all playing to leverage this large market.
+Indian firms are all playing to leverage this large market through Conversational AI for the fintech industry.

 With over 900+ registered financial technology firms, India’s 1.2 billion unserviced, but tech-savvy users are in safe hands.